Can I Sue My Employer for Verbal Abuse?

 In either case, if you point out to your boss that they're being verbally abusive and ask that they stop, they may stop without the need for any further action on your part.
 Problem solved.

 If that doesn't work, the next step is to go over your boss's head.
-In a small company, that may involve complaining to their supervisor or even the owner of the company.
+In a small company, that may involve reporting the behavior their supervisor or even the owner of the company.